Blog

 Patients with hemophilia A can develop antibodies against clotting factor VIII, while hemophilia B patients can develop antibodies against clotting factor IX.
 These antibodies (inhibitors) neutralize the effects of factor VIII or IX drugs, making them less effective in controlling or preventing bleeds.

 FEIBA bypasses the activity of these inhibitors and makes sure that the blood clots properly.
-It is important to know that this medicine does not cure your condition but only helps to control bleeding episodes.
+It is important to know that this hemophilia medication does not cure your condition but only helps to control bleeding episodes.

-FEIBA comes in the form of lyophilized powder in single-dose vials containing concentrations of 500; 1,000; or 2,500 units per vial.
+FEIBA is a medication that comes in the form of lyophilized powder in single-dose vials containing concentrations of 500, 1,000, or 2,500 units per vial.

-FEIBA is administered intravenously, and its dosage is tailored based on the patient’s clinical condition and the severity of the bleeding episodes.
+FEIBA is administered intravenously, and the drug’s dosage is tailored based on the patient’s clinical condition and the severity of the bleeding episodes.

 1. Control and Prevention of Bleeding Episodes

-Patients with minor to moderate bleeds may receive a dose of 50 – 100 units/kg, which is repeated every 6 – 12 hours until bleeding is resolved.
+Patients with minor to moderate bleeds may receive a dose of 50 – 100 units/kg FEIBA infusions, which is repeated every 6 – 12 hours until bleeding is resolved.

 In cases of major bleeds (i.e., severe hemorrhage), the dose of FEIBA is increased to 100 units/kg with intervals adjusted based on clinical response.